 Play Vocabulary Games

 Children’s writing improves as their vocabulary grows because they have more tools in their verbal toolkit.
 From gameboard classics like Scattergories and Scrabble to age-appropriate vocabulary apps, kids will grow their lexicons without even realizing it.

 There’s nothing quite as satisfying as actually seeing the fruits of your labor!
 Whether your child is a comic book enthusiast, loves the feel of a brand new book, or wants his or her story to live in the virtual world, consider publishing it!
 Check out kid-friendly sources like Scribblitt or StoryJumper.

 Homemade cards provide a personal way for your child to tap into his or her “inner writer.”
 Special occasion cards carry personal significance, allowing your budding writer to share from the heart — the wellspring of writing genius.
-Birthdays, anniversaries and graduations are just some of the occasions which present opportunities to express heartfelt sentiments through the written word.
+Birthdays, anniversaries, and graduations are just some of the occasions that present opportunities to express heartfelt sentiments through the written word.

 Do you have any tried and true methods for sharpening your child’s writing skills?
 Or some of your child’s written words you’d like to share?
 If so, please leave us a note below.

 Five dynamic campuses in Orange County, CA offering individualized instruction for P-12th grade students.

 Thank you for partnering with Fairmont in your child’s education.
 You are a valued member of our community!
 Connect with us and find out the latest information via this parent portal.